 Progress reports are generated monthly by our computer system.
-Students receive a copy and a signed copy is maintained in the student's file.
+Students receive a copy, and a signed copy is maintained in the student's academic file.
 Students are counseled bi-monthly.
+The school maintains complete records on each student/graduate for reference, as required by the state.